-Dann’s House is a nonprofit organization that provides interim and supportive housing for people who have experienced chronic homelessness and also suffer from persistent, severe Alcohol Use Disorder.
+Dann’s House is a nonprofit organization that provides supportive housing for people who have experienced chronic homelessness and also suffer from persistent, severe Alcohol Use Disorder.
 The house does not require residents to abstain from alcohol.

 Dann’s House began as part of StonesHouse, a nonprofit formed in 2005 to help communities develop recovery residences and supports.

 The first Dann’s House opened in 2014 in Traverse City, Michigan.
 The house provides much more than four walls and a roof.
 It offers consistent support from professional staff and specially trained volunteers, following a Harm Reduction Model.
 Once housed in a safe environment, residents tend to reduce the amount of alcohol they consume.
 A Case Manager meets with each resident to help them assess their needs and set goals for their lives.
 They then work together to access services that will help them meet those needs and goals.
 A House Administrator helps the residents to track their health improvements and make and keep appointments with doctors and counselors.
 Once they have achieved some stability, most residents even seek employment and volunteering work.